Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Experimental Details

-for some $\lambda>0$.
-Here $\norm[2]{\cdot}$ and $\norm[1]{\cdot}$ correspond to $l_2$ and $l_1$ norms defined on $\R^N$.
+Given a matrix $A\in\R^{M\times N}$ and a vector $\b\in\R^M$, the lasso problem \cite{Tib96} aims to find a sparse vector $\x^*\in\R^N$ which roughly solves $A\x = \b$, formulated as the optimization problem given in \eqref{prob:lasso} for some $\lambda>0$.
 The second part of the objective in \eqref{prob:lasso} controls the sparsity of the solution $\xmin$ of the problem where larger $\lambda$ makes the solution sparser.
 In a similar setting, given multiple vectors $\b_i \in \R^M$ for $i = 1,\ldots,L$, we are often interested in finding sparse solutions $\xmin_i \in \R^N$ which approximately satisfy $A\x_i = \b_i$ for all $i$ in such a way that all the solutions share the same sparsity pattern.
-This amounts to solving the following problem
+This amounts to solving the problem in \eqref{prob:group:lasso} where we stack the vectors $\b_i$ as column vectors in the matrix $B\in\R^{M\times L}$.
+The problem of finding the group sparsity pattern is called group lasso \cite{YL06} in the literature.